Distorted or skewed image on the monitor

 Restart your computer, if your monitor looks fine until it starts Windows, you are encountering a video resolution or other driver issue.
 Make sure your video drivers are up-to-date and that your resolution is not too high.

 You may receive a distorted image when the cable is loose or defective.
 Disconnect the video cable (usually a DVI, VGA, HDMI cable) going from the back of the computer and verify that no pins are bent, burnt or broken.
 Once verified re-connect the monitor cable.

 A distorted image can be caused by magnetic (EMI) or other interference.
 Verify no speakers, fans, or other magnetic devices are close to the monitor.

 Refresh rate issue

-If the refresh rate is not properly set the monitor may have a wavy or an appearance that lines are going down or across the monitor slowly or fast.
-This may also cause a flickering affect.
+If you have an older CRT monitor, the refresh rate is not properly set the monitor may have a wavy or an appearance that lines are going down or across the monitor slowly or fast.
+An improper refresh rate may also cause a flickering effect.